forax/civilizer/README.md

 for the VM, a reference to a `$KP` is a constant once JITed (the implementation uses an inlining cache per operation on `$KP`).
 This should ensure proper performance, at the expense of the constant pool being quite bloated.

-Parametric class instantiation works, parametric method instantiation work, array specialization works, use site method specialization works, raw types are supported (using the bsm referenced by the annotation `Parametric`).
+Parametric class instantiation works, static and instance parametric methods instantiation works, array specialization works, use site method specialization works, raw types are supported (using the bsm referenced by the annotation `Parametric`).
 Type restriction (with `@TypeRestriction`) on fields and methods are implemented (specialization of fields is not implemented).

-Inheritance of generic classes and interface default methods are not supported.
+Inheritance of generic classes, interfaces and default methods are not supported (yet !).

 ## How to build it